 Due to the biceps muscle's connection to the shoulder joint, other problems that may occur in conjunction with biceps tendonitis include injuries such as shoulder impingement, shoulder instability, tears in the glenoid labrum that can lead to frozen shoulder, arthritis, and rotator cuff tendon tears.

 Causes of Biceps Tendon Injuries

-In the majority of cases, wear and tear of the biceps tendon causes damage.
+In the majority of cases, wear and tear of the biceps tendon is what causes the damage.
 This wear and tear is often due to overuse of the shoulder during many overhead activities that we perform in our daily lives, hobbies, and sports.
 With overuse, tendons can weaken with microtears that cause irritation, eventually leading to inflammation (tendinitis).
 When tendonitis develops over a long period of time from overuse, it is referred to as chronic tendinitis.

 Biceps tendinitis often occurs with other shoulder conditions or injuries, usually with damage to the biceps tendons.
 A fall on an outstretched hand or a direct blow to the shoulder can cause acute tendonitis (tendinitis that comes on quickly) if the biceps tendon is damaged.
 If left untreated, both types of tendinitis may develop into tenosynovitis or a complete tear (rupture).

 Specific causes of biceps tendonitis, tenosynovitis, and tears in the biceps tendon include:

 - Sports that involve repetitive throwing, lifting or forceful contact such as swimming, baseball, tennis, gymnastics, and weightlifting.